guykogus/CodableJSON/README.md

 # Installation

-SwiftCodableJSON is available through [Cocoapods](https://cocoapods.org).
+CodableJSON is available through [Cocoapods](https://cocoapods.org).
 To install, add to your Podfile:

 ```
-pod 'SwiftCodableJSON'
+pod 'CodableJSON'
 ```

 # License

-SwiftCodableJSON is available under the MIT license.
+CodableJSON is available under the MIT license.
 See the LICENSE file for more info.